-Most property owners assume selling my land is the same as selling a home, but fail to consider geological survey and inspection requirements, development potential, and the type of buyer they’re reaching.
+Most property owners assume selling my land is the same as selling a home but fail to consider geological survey and inspection requirements, development potential, and the type of buyer they’re reaching.

-Making the decision to sell your land can be a tough call.
+Deciding to sell your land can be a tough call.
 Perhaps the property has been in your family for generations, or it’s the site of your first home build.
 After comparing sentimental value against financial prospects, you take the plunge and list your vacant land.

 Weeks pass, you wait for buyers to stream in, but then something happens: